mKabouri/contrastive-learning/README.md

 **Note:** All commands should be run from the project root directory.

-The following are command-line arguments:
+The following are command-line arguments (see ./contrastive_learning/run.py):
 1. --dataset

 - Choices: ['cifar10', 'imagenet']